 Time is of the essence.
-Research shows that the earlier treatments such as Spinraza® or gene therapy are given, the better they work.
+Research shows that the earlier the targeted treatments for SMA are given, the better they work.

 Couples who know they are carriers for SMA can be informed and prepared.
 They can have their children tested at birth for the earliest diagnosis and start the treatment of their choice right away.
 Likewise, if a couple is not at risk to have a child with SMA, they can be reassured throughout the pregnancy that the baby isn't affected.